notcolumbus/spatialAudiopy/README.md

-# spatialAudiopy : A Robust Python Framework for Spatial Audio
+# spatialAudiopy : A Python Framework for Spatial Audio